Munich: Coopers' Dance

 The Coopers' Dance (Schäfflertanz) is a guild dance of coopers originally started in Munich.
-Since early 1800s the custom spread via journeymen in it is now a common tradition over the Old Bavaria region.
+Beginning in the early 1800s the custom spread via the travels of journeymen, and it is now a common tradition throughout the Old Bavaria region.
 The dance was supposed to be held every seven years.

-Starkbierfest
+Strong Beer Festival

-March and April, for three weeks during Lent, celebrating Munich's "strong beer".
-Starkbier was created in 1651 by the local Paulinerkirche, Leipzig monks who drank this 'Flüssiges Brot', or 'liquid bread'.
-It became a public festival in 1751 and is now the second largest beer festival in Munich.
-A Starkbierfest may be celebrated in beer halls and pubs.
+Munich is home to the famous Nockherberg Strong Beer Festival (Starkbierfest) during the Lenten fasting period (usually in March).
+Its origins go back to the 17th/18th century, but has become popular when the festivities were first televised in the 1980s.
+The festival includes comical speeches and a mini-musical in which numerous German politicians are parodied by look-alike actors.

 Frühlingsfest

-Held for two weeks at the Theresienwiese from the end of April to the beginning of May, the new local spring beers are served.
+Held for two weeks at the Theresienwiese from the end of April to the beginning of May, celebrating and serving the new local spring beers.

 Auer Dult

 A regular event combining a market and a German style folk festival on the Mariahilfplatz.
 The Auer Dult can be up to 300 stalls, selling handmade crafts, household goods, and local foods.